fasrc/User_Codes/Languages/Perl/Example1/README.md

 #### Purpose:

 Example code to illustrate Perl use on the Odyssey cluster.
-The specific example generates a random vector of dimension N and sums up its elemenst.
+The specific example generates a random vector of dimension N and sums up its elements.

 #### Contents: